Custard Cream Biscuits

 Instructions

-- Wrap the mixture in clingfilm and leave to rest in the fridge for 20 minutes.
+5. Wrap the mixture in plastic wrap and leave to rest in the fridge for 20 minutes.

-- Roll the dough onto a lightly floured surface to about 4mm thickness.
+2. Roll the dough onto a lightly floured surface to about 4 mm thickness.

-- Cut out shapes from the dough and place them on a baking tray lined with baking paper.
+4. Place the shapes on a baking tray lined with baking paper.

-- Sandwich each cookie together with about a teaspoon of custard cream.
+2. Sandwich each cookie together with about 1 teaspoon of custard cream.

 Kitchen Notes